A combo trek to Everest Base Camp and Gokyo Ri

 15. Day Fifteen – To Lukla(2800m) – Approx trekking time 6-8 hours

-Our legs might be a bit shaky due to the steep descent and battle against the rock terrain till the suspension bridge arcoss the Dudh Kosi and other tributaries, after which the trail becomes more level.
-All levels of discomfort of the high altitude might now leave as we hit warmer climate.
+Our legs might be a bit shaky due to the steep descent and battle against the rock terrain till the suspension bridge across the Dudh Koshi and other tributaries, after which the trail becomes more level.
+All levels of discomfort from the high altitude might now go away as we hit a warmer climate.
 The view will be different even though we are retracing the same path.
 The view is a mixture of open plains, rhododendron and pine forests with snow in the distance.
-We pass a few Sherpa villages and prayer flags and prayer inscribed stones.
+We pass a few Sherpa villages and see prayer flags and inscribed stones.

 16. Day Sixteen – To Kathmandu (1400m) (forty minute flight)

-A short hike to the airport at Lukla for an early morning flight back to Kathmandu where you get to rest for the rest of the day or sightseeing the capital city to buy souvenirs for people back home.
+A short hike to the airport at Lukla for an early morning flight back to Kathmandu, where you get to rest for the rest of the day or spend the day sightseeing the capital city to buy souvenirs for people back home.